itsengACCD/IXD-256-FA23/Assignment Final/README.md

 ## Integrations

 The main cloud integration utilized is Adafruit IO.
-Below is the link to the Toy Car Feed to record outputs from the device:
+As mentioned in the Firmware section above, the recorded speed was sent to this feed using code.
+The output speed as well as the date and time that the speed are recorded onto the feed.
+Below is the link to and screenshot of the Toy Car Feed:

 [Adafruit Toy Car Feed](https://io.adafruit.com/itAP12/feeds/toy-car-feed)

 ![AdafruitFeed](./Photos/AdafruitFeed.png)

-The feed data is then displayed on the dashboard using a gauge display:
+The feed data is then displayed on the dashboard using a gauge display.
+On Adafruit IO you can connect a feed to a dashbaord and use available charts, styles, graphs, and gauges to display your feed data.
+Below is the link to and screenshot of the dashboard:

 [Adafruit Toy Car Speed Dashboard](https://io.adafruit.com/itAP12/dashboards/toy-car-speed)

 ![AdafruitDashboard](./Photos/AdafruitDashboard.png)